WordPress/gutenberg/packages/stylelint-config-wordpress/README.md

   position: absolute;
   top: 0 !important; /* I should explain why this is so !important */ }

+/* Comments shouldn't have a line length greater than 80 characters, they should manually break the line length at 80 characters */
 ```

 ### Best Practices - [Handbook](https://make.wordpress.org/core/handbook/best-practices/coding-standards/css/#best-practices)